 Barry Lando, author of Web of Deceit: The History of Western Complicity in Iraq, from Churchill to Kennedy to George W. Bush.
 He is a former investigative producer for CBS 60 Minutes.
 He runs a blog at BarryLando.com.

 Barry Lando, a former 60 Minutes producer, examines how the United States has meddled in Iraq dating back to the Eisenhower administration.
 He also looks at how the Reagan and Bush administration helped arm Saddam Hussein at a time when he was committing his deadliest atrocities. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: My next guest is author of Web of Deceit: The History of Western Complicity in Iraq, From Churchill to Kennedy to George W. Bush.
+My next guest is author of Web of Deceit: The History of Western Complicity in Iraq, from Churchill to Kennedy to George W. Bush.
 Barry Lando is a veteran journalist.
 He spent 25 years as an award-winning investigative producer for 60 Minutes.
 He joins us here in the firehouse studio.
 Who do you think should have been tried alongside Saddam Hussein?

 BARRY LANDO: Well, depending on what crimes we’re talking about.
 There’s all kinds of crimes that he committed during his reign.
 But if we start with the trial that is actually still going on now, though I think many of us have forgotten that although Saddam is not there, the trials continue in Baghdad.